JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/TargetedDeploymentUsingData.md

 //| summarize count() by UserPrincipalName
 ```

 Want to proactively help users who has never had a single successful MFA sign-in before tightening the MFA requirements?
+Note, this will only show those who has failed MFA, not those who has never tried.
+Modify the query to fit your needs.

 ```KQL
 SigninLogs